Provide a summary of the book of Ruth. Include the main themes, important figures, and its significance in the Bible.

 The Book of Ruth is significant for several reasons:

-- It provides a narrative that highlights the role of women in biblical history and their contributions to God's plan.
+- It highlights the role of women in biblical history and their contributions to God's plan.